[PATCH] Remove duplicated load paths when empty version string is configured

-#4 Updated by Vit Ondruch about 2 years ago
+#4 Updated by Vit Ondruch over 2 years ago

 Note that in 1.8.7 days, there was used also different, more generic approach to remove duplicated load paths.
 However I don't think it is better solution.

-#5 Updated by Vit Ondruch about 2 years ago
+#5 Updated by Vit Ondruch over 2 years ago

 One issue preventing this from work fixed in RubyGems .
 I am not aware of any other after rebuild of more then 400 of packages in Fedora against Ruby 2.0.